occi4java/occi4java/README.md

 # tuOCCI Open Cloud Computing Interface Framework
-The tuOCCI Open Cloud Computing Interface Framework is a 100% Java(tm) implementation of the [Open Cloud Computing Interface (OCCI)](http://occi-wg.org/) family of specifications.
+The tuOCCI Open Cloud Computing Interface Framework is a 100% Java&#8482; implementation of the [Open Cloud Computing Interface (OCCI)](http://occi-wg.org/) family of specifications.
 More specifically, it provides a full implementation of the [OCCI Core (GFD.183)](http://ogf.org/documents/GFD.183.pdf),